alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 To deal with these issues I am collecting heatmaps of positive detection into the specified buffer (for last 3 frames) and calculating sliding sum of the heatmaps.
 Additionally, I increased threshold compared to individual image detection to remove false detections and make detection and make sure that resulting detection box is drown around solid part of the car.
 Rather than sliding averages for the heatmap - I've used exactly same technique as for the individual images.

-Here's an example result showing the heatmap and sliding average heatmap for a series of frames of video.
+Here's an example result showing the heatmap and sliding average heatmap for two frames: first image is detection for the current frame, second image is moving average with threshold applied.

+![alt text][image8]

 Here is a [link to my video result](./project_video_updated.mp4)

+Code for the vidio processing can be found in In 29 of the [a project code](sdc-vehicle-detection-and-tracking.ipynb)

 ### Discussion